PROJECT 2026 TRACKER

 CONFIRMED NEWS

-1. Dalton Fischer from Silver Dollar City confirmed at ACE's NoCoasterCon on January 18, 2025 that SDC was adding an "additional attraction besides the new resort for the 2026 season"
+1. Dalton Fischer from Silver Dollar City confirmed at ACE's NoCoasterCon on January 18, 2025 that SDC was adding an "additional family attraction besides the new resort for the 2026 season"

 2. Numerous park guests have stated seeing officials conducting land surveys on and around the land between PowderKeg and Wildfire.